itsmejul/llm-confidence/README.md

 * meta-llama/Meta-Llama-3-8B
 * deepseek-ai/deepseek-llm-7b-base

-We evaluated all responses using few-shot prompting with three different prompting techniques:
+We evaluated all responses using few-shot prompting with two different prompting techniques:
 * Baseline
 * Chain-of-thought
-* Chain-of-draft

 Each experiment was conducted using the full test split of the gsm8k dataset (minus the prompts that generated invalid answers, since it's not possible to extract answer token distributions from those).